swiftlang/vscode-swift/docs/settings.md

 Trace the communication between Visual Studio Code and the SourceKit-LSP server.
 The output from this is sent to an Output Window called "Sourcekit Language Server"

+### Cross Compilation (Experimental)

+Cross-compilation is the act of compiling code for one computer system on a different system.
+The Swift compiler, which is based on LLVM, is a native cross-compiler and SwiftPM is capable of building a package for custom "destination".

+> **NOTE:** Cross-compilation settings are not suggested to be set globally, as different projects often target different destinations.

+- **Destination > SDK**

+The path of the SDK to compile against.
+The default destination SDK is determined by the environment on macOS and Windows.
+This adds the `--sdk` command line parameter to the relevant SwiftPM calls.

 ### Advanced

 - **Runtime Path**

 Where to find Swift runtime libraries.
 This is mainly of use when these libraries cannot be discovered via the RPATH.
 On Windows the runtime path is added to the `Path` environment variable.
 This is of less use on macOS and Linux but will be added to `DYLD_LIBRARY_PATH` and `LD_LIBRARY_PATH` environment variables respectively on each platform.
 This is of use when supporting non-standard SDK layouts on Windows

-- **SDK**

-The path of the target SDK to compile against.
-The default SDK is determined by the environment on macOS and Windows.
-This is of use when supporting non-standard SDK layouts on Windows and using custom SDKs.
-This adds the `--sdk` command line parameter to the relevant `swift` calls.

 - **Diagnostics**